harlow/go-micro-services/README.md

 ### Bindata

+The example app data is stored in flat files in the `/data` directory.
+When any of the data files are manually editied the bindata must be regenerated.

 Install the go-bindata libraries:

     $ go get -u github.com/go-bindata/go-bindata/...

-If changes are made to any of the raw JSOn data files use the Makefile to regenerate:
+If changes are made to any of the raw JSON data files use the Makefile to regenerate:

     $ make data